robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 (*) These settings are not part of this syllabus.

 ### User Keyword Documentation

 Each keyword can have a `[Documentation]` setting to provide a description of the keyword's purpose and usage.

-The first logical line, until the first empty row, is considered the *short documentation* and is also displayed in the `log.html` test protocol.
+The first logical line, until the first empty row, is used as the *short documentation* of the keyword in the `log.html` test protocol..

 Proper documentation helps maintain clarity, especially in larger projects.
 It is a good practice to document what the keyword does,